happytomatoe/data-engineer-interview-prep/README.md

 Helpfull resources:
 1) https://www.startdataengineering.com/post/10-skills-to-ace-your-data-engineering-interview/
+2)

+Notes:
-2) ETL vs ELT - looks like ELT is when data is extracted from source system, loaded into warehouse/object storage and transformed in data warehouse
+- ETL vs ELT - looks like ELT is when data is extracted from source system, loaded into warehouse/object storage and transformed in data warehouse